What is DICER1 syndrome?

 How is genetic testing for DICER1 syndrome done?

 Hereditary cancer syndromes such as DICER1 syndrome may be suspected after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.

-The genetic counselor or doctor will record which family members have developed tumors, and if so, the types of tumors and ages at which these tumors occurred.
+The genetic counselor or health care provider will record which family members have developed tumors, what types of tumors, and at what ages the tumors occurred.
 From this information, they will create a family tree.
-Doctors and genetic counselors will examine the family tree to find out:
+Health care providers and genetic counselors will examine the family tree to find out:

 - If there are more tumors than normal,